Skip to content

 Q. Can I recover a discarded record?

-A. Yes, just make sure your View is set to “Discarded” to find the record.
+A. Yes, just make sure your "Pending Approval" View is changed to “Discarded” to find the record.
 Once you find the record, put a check in the box next to it, go to “Tasks” and “recover” the record.

 Q. I cannot find an application in Submission Workspace; perhaps I discarded it?
 How do I find it?

-A. Use the filters.
+A. Discarded records will not show under “All Submissions”.
+They are filtered separately under “Discarded”.
 As a note, PowerSchool saves the previously used filter every time you log in.
-If you previously searched for duplicate records, the next time you log in, you may be on the same filtered search, duplicate records.
-Discarded records will not show under “All Submissions”.
-They are filtered separately under “Discarded”.
+If you previously changed your filters and searched for duplicate records, the next time you log in, you may be on the same filtered search, duplicate records.

 Verifying Fields and Approving Applications: